Thiago-Mariotto/be-the-hero/README.md

 <h2>💻 Ideia do projeto</h2>

-  Be the hero, tem o intuito de conectar Ongs com suas mais diversas campanhas, afim de encontrar possiveis doadores.
+  Be the hero, aims to connect NGOs with their most diverse campaigns, in order to find possible donors.

 <h2> ❗️ Tecnologias </h2>